 Mechanical switches allow you to customize every aspect of typing, including the pressure needed to activate the key, travel distance, and tactile position.
 All these minute customizations add up to a totally different typing experience.

 However, there is a wide range of hardware options out there, and knowing where to start isn't always easy.
 Use our guide to learn some of the basic types of switches.

 Types of Switches

 Gateron yellow switches are one of the most popular options of linear switch and feature a smooth feel, high durability, and rapid key execution.
-They feature a longer activation point of 2mm and a total travel distance of 4mm, allowing the user's fingers to glide over the surface of the keyboard quickly.
+They feature a longer activation point of 2 mm and a total travel distance of 4 mm.
+This allows the user's fingers to glide over the surface of the keyboard quickly.

 Those who are looking for that satisfying feeling of a keypress should consider trying tactile switches.
 They offer a small "bump" sensation, allowing you to know when a key has been pressed without having to bottom-out your keystroke.

 Making Your Choice

 However, there are a few desirable factors to watch out for no matter what kind of keyboard you're looking for.
-Look for switches with a lifespan of at least 50 million keystrokes as well as ones that are easy to clean and care for.
+Choose switches with a lifespan of at least 50 million keystrokes, as well as ones that are easy to clean and care for.